mcbabo/DeskClock/README.md

 - **World Clock:** Track time across multiple cities with an integrated timezone search.
 - **Timer:** Reliable background countdowns with "negative count-up" after completion.
 - **Stopwatch:** High-precision lap timing with battery-efficient status bar updates.
-- **Material You:** Full support for Dynamic Colors and Edge-to-Edge layouts.
+- **Material 3 Expressive:** Full support for Dynamic Colors and newest Material 3 design.
+You can also decide between styles for the popup screens.

 ## Technical Details